MicrosoftDocs/dynamics365smb-docs/business-central/bank-how-setup-bank-accounts.md

 ---
 title: Set Up Bank Accounts
-description: Learn how bank accounts are used in Business Central, and how  with statements from the bank.
+description: Learn how bank accounts are used in Business Central, and how you can reconcile amounts with your bank.
 author: bholtorf

 ms.service: dynamics365-business-central